Birkenshaw CE (C) Primary School

 How are the assessments marked and what will they tell me about my child?

 The outcome of the phonics screening test is a score corresponding to the number of words the child read correctly.
-To have achieved the required standard children must reach or exceed a nationally set pass mark which is released by the DfE each year.
+To have achieved the required standard children must reach or exceed a nationally set pass mark which is released by the DfE, in June, each year.

 For the Year 2 and Year 6 assessments, the total number of marks will be converted into a 'scaled score'.
 The scaled score will be a number either at, just above or below 100.
 Achieving a scaled score of 100 will mean that the pupil is working at the expected standard for the end of their key stage.
 A number less than 100 will mean that the child has not achieved the expected standard and a number greater than 100 will mean that the child has exceeded the national standard.